 Risk appetite is defined as the level of financial and non-financial risk the Bank is willing to take, given the Bank's business objectives.
-The risk appetite is translated into the maximum decline in profit, liquidity and capital the Bank will accept under extreme conditions.
+The risk appetite is translated into the maximum decline in profit, liquidity and capital the Bank will accept under normal and extreme conditions.
 With respect to capital and liquidity, the Bank aims to:

-- achieve a responsible level of return on equity that guarantees access to the capital markets; - maintain sufficient levels of capital and liquidity to meet internal and external requirements; - be able to continue its business even in severe stress scenarios; - avoid irresponsible concentration risks on its credit portfolio; - maintain a sound balance sheet with a divers funding mix and an acceptable level of asset encumbrance; and - have a conservative investment policy.
+- achieve a responsible level of return on equity that guarantees access to the capital markets; - maintain sufficient levels of capital and liquidity to meet internal and external requirements; - be able to continue its business even in severe stress scenarios; - avoid irresponsible concentration risks on its credit portfolio; - · maintain a sound balance sheet with a diverse funding mix and an acceptable level of asset encumbrance; and - have a conservative investment policy.

-A further explanation of these items is given in the following paragraphs, including the limits per individual risk.
+A further explanation of these items is given in the following paragraphs, including the limits per individual risk type.

 The risk appetite is a general policy which is reviewed at least annually.
-The Balance Sheet & Financial Risk Management department is responsible for the risk appetite statement.
-The statement is approved by the Asset and Liability Committee (ALCo), the Finance and Risk Committee (F&RC), the Executive Board and the Supervisory Board.
+The department Balance Sheet Management & Financial Risk is responsible for the risk appetite statement.
+The statement is approved by the Asset and Liability Committee (ALCo), the Finance and Risk Committee (F&RC), the Executive Board and ultimately the Supervisory Board.